promanenko/gigaspaces-sbp-jekyll/storm-integration.markdown

 weight: 40
 ---

-{% summary page %}This pattern explains how to use Storm with XAP{% endsummary %}
+{% summary page %}This pattern explains how:
+- XAP can be used to scale Storm activity by using a distributed IMDG acting as its system of record instead of a slow database.
+- How XAP can act as a distributed broker for the Storm Spouts buffering high speed streams insteam of traditional slow messaging.
+{% endsummary %}
 {% tip %}
 **Author**:Oleksiy Dyagilev<br/>
 **Recently tested with GigaSpaces version**: XAP 10.0<br/>